Listed hazardous wastes

 Oxidizing wastes (D001) supply oxygen to a fire in the absence of air.

-- The SDS will usually tell you whether the product is an oxidizer.
+- An MSDS will usually tell you whether the product is an oxidizer.

 - Examples: oxides, permanganates, nitrates, etc.